 What Factors Affect Largest Contentful Paint (LCP):

-The major reason for poor LCP for a website could cause due to the following reasons,
+The major reason for poor LCP for a website are the following reasons:

 Slow Server Response Time:

 Usually, the browser sends the request to the browser to get a response from the server, and the time taken between the request and response is known as server response time.